oruga-ui/oruga/packages/docs/components/Timepicker.md

 ## Timepicker component

-> An input with a simple dropdown/modal for selecting a time, uses native timepicker for mobile
+> An input with a simple dropdown/modal for selecting a time, uses native timepicker for mobile.

 ```html
 <o-timepicker></o-timepicker>